natalimj/My-Diet-Tracker/README.md

 This app calculates the user’s ideal weight and provides a personalized recommendation for calorie intake based on the user weight, height, age and gender.
 The users can log their weights in order to keep track of their weight changes.

 The users can keep track of their daily calorie intake and outtake by using their food diary/ daily food list and exercise log.
-T

 MOTIVATION